facelessuser/label-bot/README.md

 - Label Bot can manage labels by syncing them up with a list specified in a configuration file.
 If the configuration file changes, labels will be added, edited, or removed (if enabled) to match the configuration.
 - Label Bot can mark new issues with a specific labels.
 For instance, out of the box, it marks new issues with `triage`.
+  It can also remove labels if desired.
 - Label Bot can mark new pull requests and pull requests with specific labels.
 For instance, out of the box, it marks new pull requests with `needs-review`.
 Additionally, any new pushes to a pull request, are marked `needs-review`.
+  It can also remove labels if desired as well.
 - Label Bot will mark pull requests as pending if certain labels are present.
 By default it looks for things like:
   `work-in-progress`, `wip`, etc.
 - Label Bot can mark a pull requests with additional tags based on glob patterns.
 If a file matches a glob pattern, it is assigned the associated label(s).
+- Label Bot also exposes commands to retrigger tasks, sync labels, or put tag an accepted/approved issue with specific labels.

 ## Can I Use It?